Catizard/lampghost/README.md

 This project so called "lampghost" is because it's like the "ghost record" in car racing game.

+> ![NOTE]
+> Unfortunatly, LR2 database file doesn't record the timestamp of the play.
+Which means LampGhost cannot build LR2 user's previous status.
+But you can still use ghost command with no `--tag` flag set.

 ## Quick start

 ### Build this project